 Remember that translation may affect the length of the text

-Particularly if you’re translating visual media like brochures, flyers, websites or magazine ads, keep in mind that certain languages are naturally lengthier than others, so the visual elements of the document may have to be tweaked accordingly.
+⤷ We must keep in mind that specific languages are naturally lengthier than others, so the visual elements of the document may have to be tweaked accordingly.

-Translating a text to a language like French, for example, usually yields a longer text than other languages, which means that you will have to get your graphic designer onboard to figure out how to fit that text in the allotted space by adjusting the font size or the images as necessary while still maintaining the aesthetic integrity of the piece.
+- This means you will have to get a graphic designer on board to figure out how to fit that text in the allotted space by adjusting the font size or the images as necessary while still maintaining the aesthetic integrity of the piece.

-Or, if this is not possible, we will need to adapt the translation to the design.
-Translating a car ad in a magazine, for instance, may require modifying the slogan to ensure that it fits aesthetically into the logo.
+→ For instance, translating a car ad in a magazine may require modifying the slogan to ensure it fits aesthetically into the logo.

-A professional translation company, like SIGNEWORDS, will be able to alert you to issues like this so that your team can plan ahead.
+✓ As your professional translation company, SIGNEWORDS will alert you on issues like this so your team can plan.

-As you can see, business translation is a very broad term that actually encompasses many different types of translations.
+➤ As you can see, business translation is an inclusive term that encompasses many different types of translations.